joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 npm start
 ```

-It will host a website on port 3000 that looks like this:
+In your broswer navigate to `localhost:3000`, the above command will host a website on port 3000 that looks like this:

 ![createReactAppInitial](./images/createReactAppInitial.png)